 - 17. Amendment No. 100 has been prepared in response to Condition 1 and Advice Note 1 of WAPC's subdivision approval. - 18.
-The advertised Amendment No. 100 proposes to rezone a 570m portion of the subject site under the Scheme from 'No Zone' (road reserve) to 'Residential' with an applicable density code of R20 as shown on the Scheme Amendment Map (refer Attachments 1 and 2).
+The advertised Amendment No. 100 proposes to rezone a 570m2 portion of the subject site under the Scheme from 'No Zone' (road reserve) to 'Residential' with an applicable density code of R20 as shown on the Scheme Amendment Map (refer Attachments 1 and 2).
 The balance of the site is proposed to remain Residential R20. - 19.
-Following submissions received and further assessment, Amendment No. 100 is proposed to be modified as follows: - 1.
-Modify Clause 5.23 (Additional Site and Development Requirements) and Table 4 of Local Planning Scheme No. 3 as follows:
+Following submissions received and further assessment, Amendment No. 100 is proposed to be modified as follows: - a) Modify Clause 5.23 (Additional Site and Development Requirements) and Table 4 of Local Planning Scheme No. 3 as follows:

-No. Description of Land Requirement 2 Lot 500 (27) Wandoo Road, Forrestfield Satisfactory arrangements being made with the local government through a Deed of Agreement for the full cost of upgrading and/or construction of a Cul-de-sac head for Coolabah Way, at the expense of the landowner.
+No. Description of Land Requirement 2 Lot 500 (27) Wandoo Road, Forrestfield Satisfactory arrangements being made with the local government through a Deed of Agreement for the full cost of upgrading and/or construction of a Cul-de-sac head for Coolabah Way, at the expense of the of Agreement for the full cost of upgrading and/or construction of a Cul-de-sac head for Coolabah Way, at